-City,

-from

 KRAVITZ

 grew up in

 Oklahoma

+City, but

 now lives in

 Austin.
 After

 graduating

-but

-the
+from the

+University of

-University of Oklahoma, she taught high school biology and geometry.
+Oklahoma, she taught high school biology and geometry.
 She did graduate work in botany, then was a Peace Corps Volunteer in Colombia.
 She met her husband, Bruce, while working for AT&T/Western Electric as a Statistical Quality Control Engineer.
-They moved to New Zealand, where she was the Quality Manager for Mitel Telecommunications NZ.
-Their son, Scott, was born there.
+They moved to New Zealand, where she was the Quality Manager for Telecommunications Their son, Scott, was born there.
 In 1991, they moved to Austin, where she has worked a variety of jobs, including Assistant Librarian for AISD, and volunteering for numerous organizations.
 Kathy currently spends most of her days working on TJHS Cemetery Committee needs, although she continues to volunteer for other organizations and tries to find time to "play" in her garden, walk in nature and occasionally travel to new places.